narula/narula.github.io/_posts/2026-04-03-bitcoin-and-quantum-computing.md

 (A) How likely you think it is a CRQC appears by a given time, multiplied by <br>
 (B) How likely it is you think Bitcoin will not successfully upgrade by that time.

-Let’s put in some example numbers: The [recent Google paper](https://arxiv.org/abs/2603.28846) says there is a 10% likelihood of a CRQC (can break a Bitcoin ECDSA or Schnorr key with reasonable likelihood in 9 minutes) by 2029 (A=.1).
+Let’s put in some example numbers: Google [recently introduced a timeline for moving to PQC by 2029](https://blog.google/innovation-and-ai/technology/safety-security/cryptography-migration-timeline/) and a coauthor on [a recent Google Quantum paper](https://arxiv.org/abs/2603.28846) [suggested he wouldn't bet against a 10% chance of a CRQC existing by 2030](https://x.com/CraigGidney/status/2036850592375841249) (A=.1).
 The last soft fork in Bitcoin (taproot) took 3 years and 10 months from proposal to activation.
-Maybe there’s a 50% chance we could successfully roll out some as-yet-unknown PQ soft fork by 2029 (B=.5).[^3] If you believe these numbers there is at least a 5% chance (0.1*0.5=0.05) you should expect Bitcoin to no longer work due to a CRQC in 2029.
+Maybe there’s a 50% chance we could successfully roll out some as-yet-unknown PQ soft fork by 2029 (B=.5).[^3] If you believe these numbers there is at least a 5% chance (0.1*0.5=0.05) you should expect Bitcoin to no longer work due to a CRQC in 2030.

 [^3]:  Given what I’m seeing on X these days and the lack of developers working on it right now I think I’m being REALLY generous here.